Rights Workshop for Girls with Disability

 We are also going to hold a small workshop for girls and young women with all types of disability to talk about advocating for your rights.

 We are now seeking Expressions of Interest from young women and girls to attend our workshop in Melbourne, Victoria.
-The interactive workshop will be fully accessible and held on a Saturday in mid May 2017 [date to be advised].
+The interactive workshop will be fully accessible and held on Sunday 18th June 2017.

 At the workshop, you will have an opportunity to talk and learn about human rights and how to advocate for them.
 We will talk about the Disability Convention (CRPD) and the Women’s Convention (CEDAW).
 It will be a fun, engaging workshop that will support you to empower yourself and understand your rights.